The heavy legacy of President Karimov

 This wind of change has direct consequences for travelers to Uzbekistan.
 For example, a visa is no longer required.
 Another new feature is the acquisition of a local SIM card: you can communicate easily and freely during your trip.
 4G and broadband are not necessarily available everywhere, but it's a good first step!

 The country is modernizing its roads, trains, administrative buildings, economy and agriculture...
-This country, which had long remained frozen under Karimov's leaden grip, is developing in all directions.
+After a long period of stagnation under Karimov's leaden umbrella, it is now developing in all directions.
 The president, his government and the whole of Uzbek society are eager for change.

-In 2020, Uzbekistan, like the rest of the world, came to a halt as a result of the pandemic.
-Confinement, the disappearance of the tourism windfall and the absence of state aid had a severe impact on the tourism sector.
+In 2020, Uzbekistan, like the rest of the world, experienced a pandemic-related downturn.
+Containment, the disappearance of the tourism windfall and the lack of state aid had a severe impact on the tourism sector.
 Since 2022, however, visitor figures show renewed interest on the part of travellers.